rewja/front-gms/USER_GUIDE.md

 ### Q: What if I need help with a specific task?
 A: Contact your supervisor or use the task description field to ask questions.

-### Q: How often should I check GAMS?
+### Q: How often should I check GMS?
-A: Check GAMS daily to stay updated on your tasks and requests.
+A: Check GMS daily to stay updated on your tasks and requests.